 The doctor may use an X-ray, CT scan, and MRI scan to diagnose a spinal cord injury.

 Swelling around an incomplete injury may present symptoms of a complete injury.
-However, once the swelling goes down, after about 7–10 days, the doctor can distinguish between the two types of injuries.
+However, once the swelling goes down, after about

 A neurologist will then conduct a